GoogleCloudDataproc/hive-bigquery-connector/README-template.md

   If more than one property is set then the service account associated with the username will take precedence over the service account associated with the group name for a matching user and group, which in turn will take precedence over default service account impersonation.

+  The impersonator service account must have the `serviceAccountTokenCreator` IAM role set on the impersonated service account.

 * For simpler applications where access token refresh is not required, pass the access token itself with the `bq.access.token` configuration property.
 You can generate an access token by running